MorrisMA/M65C02A/README.md

     PLI             PLI
     IND NXT         NXT

+Only a one (or two) cycle performance penalty is incurred by not providing a dedicated instruction for EXIT.

 ENT, PHI, and PLI all default to the RS, which is implemented by the auxiliary stack feature of the X TOS register.
 If OSX is prefixed to these instructions, the PS is used instead.
 The PS is implemented with the system